hippiehunter/dblbook/src/trend/repository.md

 endstructure
 ```

 You'll notice that these structures all have the `ItemId` field in common.
 This is going to be how we keep track of which items are which.
-We'll use this field to join the data together later on.
-We'll also be using `ItemId` to look up the item name in the `InventoryItem` structure.
-This is a common pattern that you'll see frequently in the wild.
-It's a good idea to keep this in mind when you're designing your own data structures.<!--Keep what in mind?--> Now let's take a look at the SDL for these structures.
+We'll use `ItemID` to join the data together later on, and We'll also use it to look up the item name in the `InventoryItem` structure.
+This is a common pattern that you'll see frequently in the wild, and it's a good idea to keep it in mind when you're designing your own data structures.
+Now let's take a look at the SDL for these structures.

 ```sdl
 STRUCTURE InventoryItem DBL ISAM